prakharmrsl/easypcceo.github.io/pages/budget-pcs/left-handed-gaming-mouse.md

 The [Roccat Lua Tri-Button mouse](https://amzn.to/2MZCJLw){: target="_blank"} is a comfortable, ambidextrous gaming mouse.
 Its lightweight design makes it easy to use, and textured side grips are also a nice touch.

-You can tweak button height, weight, center of gravity, and any of the 10 to 20 macro buttons.
+You can tweak button height, weight, the center of gravity, and any of the 10 to 20 macro buttons.
 I was surprised by the mouse's relatively low price tag because of the mouse's build quality and versatility.

 This mouse is simple and straightforward, unlike MMO mice that cram in as many buttons as they possibly can.
 The mouse is plug and play with both Mac and PC, but you can customize the mouse with Roccat's software that you can find on their website.